CBSA Will Open The First Land Border

-Gamma Ray Vehicle and Cargo Inspection System to Improve Processing Of US Cargo At Pacific Highway Sometime In The Summer Of 2017.
+Gamma Ray Vehicle And Cargo Inspection System to Improve Processing Of US Cargo At Pacific Highway Sometime In The Summer Of 2017.

 Canada Border Services Agency (CBSA) announced in its Report on Plans and Priorities that it intended to invest in detection tools to assist the Border Services Officers with detecting high risk cargo.